Eldridge Avenue Bike Lane Pilot Project

 Results from Pilot:

 The City conducted pre and post project traffic studies to evaluate how the pilot project impacted traffic speed, bicycle and pedestrian usage, and parking availability along the Eldridge corridor.
+Below is a summary of what we found:

 • Speed: Average vehicle speeds have not significantly changed with the removal of parking.
 We have not seen a speed increase as some residents feared.
 In fact, speeding greater than 5 mph or more over the posted speed limit reduced by ~5% post-project.